 - All properties accessible via

-.
-A full list of system properties can be found in the Javadoc for thejava.lang.System
+getProperties()onjava.lang.Systemare exposed as POM properties.
+Some examples of system properties are:${user.name},${user.home},${java.home}, and${os.name}.
+A full list of system properties can be found in the Javadoc for thejava.lang.Systemclass.

 No comments: